 - So the remaining question is what happens in the case of A-by-CE, or even of CE-by-CE groups – do their maximal and reduced (uniform) Roe algebras have isomorphic K-theories?

 edit (April 20th, 2021): Jintao Deng told me that their proof (the one in arXiv:2102.10617) almost also shows what I ask, i.e., that for A-by-CE groups the maximal and reduced (uniform) Roe algebras have isomorphic K-theories (they are showing it for the twisted Roe algebras).
-Hence it should be possible to adapt that part of their proof to really show what is asked.
+Hence it should be possible to adapt that part of their proof to really show what is asked by me.